sonniebailey/sonniebailey.github.io/about-content.md

 I have priced and positioned this service so that at any given moment, I won't be working with more than one or two sets of clients, and no more than 20 clients per year.

-### You say you don't provide advice or financial plans.
+### You suggest the INSIGHT service isn't about providing financial advice or developing a financial plan.
 But you're registered to do so and provide disclosure documents as if you do.
 Why is this?

 Just in case I step over the line, especially when it comes to our discussions relating to financial products!